-If you are looking for specialized Service Dog training, the certified trainers at Misty Pines can help prepare you and your dog for the necessary requirements.
+If you are looking for specialized Service Dog training, the professional trainers and programs at Misty Pines can help prepare you and your dog for the necessary requirements.

-All dogs that are to be Misty Pines Certified Service Dogs will need a valid prescription for a service dog from a doctor and will need to complete three main components.
+All dogs that are to be Misty Pines Certified Service Dogs will need a valid prescription for a service dog from a doctor and will need to complete four main components.

 Obedience and Manners

 It is expected that dogs looking to become certified have a high level of obedience and manners in a multitude of situations.
-Our group classes are geared toward building a solid obedience foundation that has practical applications for pets and working Service Dogs alike.
+Our group classes build a solid obedience foundation that has practical applications for pets and working Service Dogs alike.
 If you are starting out with a puppy, more classes may be necessary to build these skills.
 Adult dogs that have already started with obedience skills may not need many classes.
+To begin this process, you will attend an orientation and then begin into group obedience classes.
+Dogs over 8 months that already have a foundation of obedience may attend the CGC/MPTD/Service Dog Preparation Classes.
 It will be important for you to talk with a trainer when you come for classes to discuss your goals and needs, such as retrieving or scent searching.

 Public Access Test